 What to do in Issyk Kul

 Issyk Kul is the place where you can experience a big portion of the Kyrgyz culture.
 Apart from the obvious beach life, the mountain valleys offer a lot to experience especially with the still much alive nomad culture and old traditions not to forget the amazing nature for hiking and exploring.
-Cholpon Ata and the surrounding nature is also the location for the World Nomad Games that have been organized in Kyrgyzstan for three times.
+Cholpon Ata and the surrounding nature has also been the regular the location for the World Nomad Games that have been organized in Kyrgyzstan for three times.

 Travel to Issyk-Kul